 The Institute has always been at the forefront of technology to help us provide safer and more predictable dental treatments for our patients.
 We have embraced a full digital workflow that allows us to plan our treatments in detail ahead of the actual surgery.
 This workflow also shows us the end result before the treatment starts, increasing patient satisfaction more predictable treatment outcomes.
 We want the very best for our patients, more precision, safer conditions, comfortable surgeries and better results resulting in long lasting dental treatments.

 Do other clinics have this technology?

-We are very proud to be the only clinic in New Zealand to incorporate this system in our clinic.
+We are very proud to be the only clinic in Auckland to incorporate this system in our clinic.